Paul Chrétien: Biography

 In 1892, he was a captain in the 3rd Algerian Tirailleurs Regiment.
 When World War I broke out, he was a colonel, but from October 19, 1914, he was given the interim command of an infantry brigade.
 On December 18, 1914, he was appointed brigadier general, then promoted to division general on December 23, 1915.
 He commanded the 30th Army Corps on January 19, 1916.
 On January 26, he alerted the high command to the deplorable state of the defenses in the Battle of Verdun.

 Chrétien was wounded twice, first disfigured by a bullet which hit him in the right ear during the Tonkin Campaign, then hit in the knee on September 6, 1914.
 General Chrétien was made Commander of the Legion of Honor on March 25, 1915.

 In February 1916, when the Battle of Verdun broke out, he commanded the 30th Army Corps, whose headquarters was located at Fort Souville.

 He after the war, he retired to Harcourt in 1921.
-In 1932, he became president of the as well as a member of the Société d'émulation des Côtes-d'Armor.
+In 1932, he became president of the Free Society of Agriculture, Sciences, Arts and Belles-Lettres of Eure as well as a member of the Société d'émulation des Côtes-d'Armor.